Eritrean–Ethiopian border conflict: 2007–2011

 In September 2007, Kjell Bondevik, a United Nations' official, warned that the border conflict could cause a new war.
 At the November 2007 deadline, some analysts feared the restart of the border war but the date passed without any conflict.
 There were many reasons why war did not resume.
 Former U.S. Ambassador David Shinn said both Ethiopia and Eritrea were in a bad position.
 Many feared the weak Eritrean economy is not improving like those of other African nations, while others say Ethiopia was still bogged down in its intervention in Somalia.
 David Shinn said Ethiopia has "a very powerful and so far disciplined national army that made pretty short work of the Eritreans in 2000 and the Eritreans have not forgotten that."
 But he stated Ethiopia is not interested in war because America would condemn Ethiopia if it initiated the war saying "I don't think even the US could sit by and condone an Ethiopian initiated attack on Eritrea."

 On 16 January 2008, the Eritrean Government said they gave up all of its claims in Ethiopia.
 In February, the UNMEE commenced pulling its peacekeepers out of Eritrea due to Eritrean Government restrictions on its fuel supplies.

 On 30 July 2008, the Security Council held a vote which ended the UN mission the next day.

 In June 2009 a rebel group called Democratic Movement for the Liberation of the Eritrean Kunama (DMLEK) joined the fight against the Eritrean Government with the pro-Ethiopian Red Sea Afar Democratic Organisation (RSADO).
 On 23 April 2010, RSADO and the Eritrean National Salvation Front (ENSF) attacked an Eritrean Army's base, they also took it over for 3 hours until 6 a.m.
-They killed At least 11 Eritreans soldiers and wounded more than 20 others.
+They killed at least 11 Eritreans soldiers and wounded more than 20 others.

 2012–2018

 The conflict deepened in March 2012, when Ethiopia launched an offensive into Eritrean-held territory.
-Three Eritrean military camps were attacked, and a number of people were killed or captured.
-Several weeks prior to the offensive, Ethiopia blamed Eritrea for supporting the Ethiopian rebels who had staged the Afar region tourist attack in northern Eithiopia, in which five Western tourists were killed.
+Three Eritrean military camps were attacked and a number of people were killed or captured.
+Several weeks prior to the offensive, Ethiopia had blamed Eritrea for supporting the Ethiopian rebels who had staged the Afar region tourist attack in northern Eithiopia, in which five Western tourists were killed.

 On 7 September 2013, two Ethiopian-supported Eritrean rebel groups RSADO and the Saho People's Democratic Movement (SPDM) agreed to fight together against the Eritrean Government.
-In December 2013 the Ethiopian Army, crossed the border to attack some rebel camps in Eritrea.
+In December 2013 the Ethiopian Army crossed the border to attack some rebel camps in Eritrea.

 In June 2016, Eritrea claimed that 200 Ethiopian soldiers were killed and 300 wounded in a battle at Tsorona.
 On 22 June 2016 Eritrea warned the UN Human Rights Council that a new war between Ethiopia and the country can restart as Ethiopia was planning for a new attack.